RCXcrafter/PowerGlove/README.md

 This bot will also respond to certain key phrases/words:
 • If you say "delete this message", your message will be deleted.
-• Say "des", and your sentence will be finished.
 • Start your message with "poll:" to start a poll.
 • Start your message with "ninja:" to have it deleted right after you post it so that only really fast people can read it.